 - Make the Sauce: Combine the honey, mustard and olive oil in a bowl.
 Taste, and then season with salt and pepper to your liking.

-- Bake: Place the dish in the oven and cook the chicken for 20 minutes, then turn the chicken over, and bake for another 20 minutes or until fully cooked.
+- Bake: Cook the chicken in the oven for 20 minutes, then flip the chicken over, and bake for another 20 minutes or until fully cooked.

 How do you know when chicken breast is fully cooked?